birddevelper/django-query-to-table/README.md

 ### django-query-to-table is an easy to use django package to generate html table from sql query.

+You can read more about this package here : [django query to table](https://mshaeri.com/blog/generate-html-table-report-from-sql-query-in-django/)

 The package contains one function named "generateFromSql" accepting 12 arguments :

 * cursor : DB cursor